hugapi/hug/FAQ.md

 # Frequently Asked Questions about Hug

+For more examples, check out Hug's [documentation][https://github.com/timothycrosley/hug/tree/develop/documentation] and [examples][https://github.com/timothycrosley/hug/tree/develop/examples] Github directories, and its [website][http://www.hug.rest/].

+## General Questions

+Q: *Can I use Hug with a web framework -- Django for example?*

+A: You can use Hug alongside Django or the web framework of your choice, but it does have drawbacks.
+You would need to run hug on a separate, hug-exclusive server.
+You can also [mount Hug as a WSGI app][https://pythonhosted.org/django-wsgi/embedded-apps.html], embedded within your normal Django app.

+## Technical Questions

 Q: *I need to ensure the security of my data.
 Can Hug be used over HTTPS?*

 A: Not directly, but you can utilize [uWSGI][https://uwsgi-docs.readthedocs.io/en/latest/] with nginx to transmit sensitive data.
 HTTPS is not part of the standard WSGI application layer, so you must use a WSGI HTTP server (such as uWSGI) to run in production.
 With this setup, Nginx handles SSL connections, and transfers requests to uWSGI.